MurBad/bash-controller/README.md

 You can also control your system using some keys of your keyboard.

 ## Installation
-bash-controller don't need any installation, you can simply download or clone it to your machine and give it permissions.
+bash-controller doesn't need any installation, you can simply download or clone it to your machine and give it permissions.
 This is how you can do: